 - Knowledgeable about how to create a website and have deployed and run some web-serving infrastructure before.

-- Evaluating whether and how to migrate your site to GCP.
+- Evaluating whether and how to migrate your site to Google Cloud.

 Choosing an option

-The following table summarizes your hosting options on GCP:
+The following table summarizes your hosting options on Google Cloud:

 |Option||Product||Data storage||Load balancing||Scalability||Logging|